sense 1v

 Ha brogliato le carte nel gioco.
 (Dante Alighieri, Divina Commedia)

-brogliàre : to cheat
+brogliare : to cheat

 bro|glià|re : (accento grave)

-Indicative mood (Indicativo) of the verb brogliàre
+indicativo brogliare.
+Indicative mood of the verb brogliare

 Tempo semplice